creeperkatze/creeperkatze.github.io/.github/ISSUE_TEMPLATE/3-bug_report.md

 ---
-name: 🇬🇧 Report a problem
+name: 🌐EN🌐 Report a problem
 about: Create a report to help improve the website
 title: ''
 labels: 'bug'